Build, strengthen, and refine your strategic business skills

-This program is delivered in partnership with Coursera—an innovator and leader in the online education industry.
-It is designed for aspiring or practicing managers who want to refresh and strengthen their professional skills.
-The classes offer MBA-level content yet are designed for working professionals regardless of background, education or experience, although a bachelor's or associate's degree is recommended.
+Vanderbilt Business Online programming is designed for aspiring or practicing managers who want to refresh and strengthen their professional skills.
+Our classes offer MBA-level content developed for working professionals regardless of background, education, or experience.

 - Engage in and influence strategic business decisions